petercorke/RVC3-python/figures/README.md

 # Figure generation scripts

-The code examples in the book contain the essential commands to generate most of the figures.
-What they leave out are the fiddly Matplotlib commands to set colors, line styles, axis labels, legends etc.  All that detail is given in these Python scripts which generated the actual figures included in the book.
+Most of the figures in the book have been generated using Matplotlib.
+The code examples in the book contain the essential commands to generate most of the figures, but they leave out the fiddly Matplotlib commands to set colors, line styles, axis labels, legends etc.  That would make the code examples too long, and get in the way of understanding.
+So the in-book examples are pretty bare bones, and all the fiddly detail to make good looking plots is in these Python scripts which generated the actual figures included in the book.

+## Running the scripts

 Each chapter is located in a folder `chapterN` which contains: